What Is an ELD and How Does It Affect Trucking Compliance?

 • Driver Daily Records

 Most of this is tracked automatically or is input by the driver as part of the process of starting up the vehicle for a day of travel.
 Some systems may be more sophisticated and track in greater detail or more granular moment-to-moment readings.
-Others may have time-segmented readings like hourly recordings of time and distance traveled.
+Others may have time-segmented readings as hourly recordings of time and distance traveled.
 Again, it can vary.
+Understanding what ELD data is really important factor and key to leveraging these insights for better fleet management and ensuring ELD compliance.

 There are a lot of significant benefits to using ELDs.